 - much of Fortran 2003 and 2008 (we are working to lead in getting these both implemented)

-Our aim is to be the best Fortran compiler available any where.
-While we believe our compilers and libraries are excellent choices to assist in obtaining the best performance on Intel and non-Intel microprocessors, we recommend that you evaluate other compilers and libraries to determine which best meet your requirements.
-We hope to win your Fortran business by striving to offer the best performance of any compiler or library; please let us know if you find we do not.
-For more information about compiler optimizations, see our Optimization Notice.
+Intel's aim is to provide the best Fortran compiler available anywhere.
+While Intel believes the Intel® Compilers and libraries are excellent choices to assist in obtaining the best performance on Intel and non-Intel microprocessors, they recommend that you evaluate other compilers and libraries to determine which best meet your requirements.
+Intel hopes to win your Fortran business by striving to offer the best performance of any compiler or library; please submit feedback if you find it does not.

-We know Fortran matters, and we aim to earn your Fortran business.
+Intel knows Fortran matters, and aims to earn your Fortran business.

 And if you were thinking Fortran was a dying language - think again.
 It is doing quite nicely, thank you.